oploninja/fff/README.md

 ## Version overview

-The current version does not yet have browser stack integration.
-Runs on very basic setting with chromedriver to enable test writing.
+The current version is very basic and does not yet have any environment in place.
+Runs on very basic setting with chromedriver to enable setups and test writing.

 ## Get started